GenSpectrum/silo-benchmark-ci/docs/help_text.md

 the SILO repository on GitHub, where USER is your ssh username here (e.g. "alexander").

-There are a few shortcut commands in `/opt/silo-benchmark-ci/docs/bin/`:
+There are a few shortcut commands (you can `ls /opt/silo-benchmark-ci/docs/bin/` in case this list is outdated):

   - `list`: runs `watch evobench-run list` with color options
   - `list-all`: runs `evobench-run list-all` with pager and color option